 Why is digital color communication important?

 Every business is faced with the challenge of getting the right product in front of customers at the right moment.
 This is especially true in the paint, coatings, plastics and textile industries—ones that the team at Datacolor is very familiar with.
-Rapid changes in color preferences means companies must keep pace with ever-evolving trends, without sacrificing precision.
+Rapid changes in color preferences mean companies must keep pace with the ever-evolving trends, without sacrificing precision.
 There’s no doubt about it: digital color communication can streamline the color development cycle and accelerate speed to market.